otam-mato/projects_landing_page/README.md

 ✍️ **1.
 [Front-end experiment with OpenAI API](https://github.com/otam-mato/ChatAI_frontend_app.git)**<br>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The frontend experiment to interact with OpenAI API.
-The JavaScript code handles the main functionality of your chat interface, including API interactions, updating the UI and managing the question history.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The frontend experiment to interact with **OpenAI API**.
+The **JavaScript** code handles the main functionality of your chat interface, including API interactions, updating the UI and managing the question history.